chc4/solar/README.md

 # progress

-it can build values, declare variables, do `if` statements, define cores, and evaluate arms of cores. it either emits llvm (run it like `lua src/main.lua && lli output.ll`) or does a dumb tree walking interpreter.
+it can build values, declare variables, do `if` statements, define cores, and evaluate arms of cores. it either emits llvm ir (run it like `lua src/main.lua && lli output.ll`) or does a dumb tree walking interpreter.

 todo is basically "add fetching through core contexts, add functions, add defered types, add mutations" and then hopefully i can evaluate factorials or whatever. also make the type system not utter trash.